storacha/docs/src/pages/quickstart.md

 3. Upload a file.
 4. Get your uploaded file using your browser or curl.

-This guide uses our CLI, w3cli, since it's the fastest way to get started using Storacha.
-In the "How-to" section of the docs, we also include instructions on using the Javascript client or web interface to create an account, store data, and more.
+This guide uses our w3cli CLI since it's the fastest way to get started using Storacha.
+In the "How-To" section of the docs, we also include instructions on using the Javascript client or web interface to create an account, store data, and more.

 ## You will need